brandaholic91/campaign-os/docs/epics.md

 **And** TypeScript types are regenerated
 **And** Existing sprints remain compatible (new fields nullable initially)

+**Note:** Story 5.10 extends this with primary/secondary distinction for segments, topics, and channels.

 **Prerequisites:** Story 5.1 (Phase 1 database schema)

 **Estimated Effort:** 2-3 points (1-2 days)